Morwenn/cpp-sort/docs/Chainable-projections.md

 };
 ```

-Making a function object inherit from `cppsort::utility::projection_base` allows it to benefit from the `operator|` overload used to compose projections; the projection inheriting from that class can appear on any side of the operator, and the other argument can be any suitable [*Callable*][callable].
+Making a function object inherit from `utility::projection_base` allows it to benefit from the `operator|` overload used to compose projections; the projection inheriting from that class can appear on any side of the operator, and the other argument can be any suitable [*Callable*][callable].
 Here is an example of what is possible with the custom projection defined above:

 ```cpp
 // Create a vector of wrapper